sebk-666/smtpban/README.md

 # report
 00 08    * * *        smtpban.py -p
 ```
-This just prints out an overview to STDOUT.
+This just prints out an overview to `STDOUT`.
 I let `cron` handle the emailing part.